skytruong90/Bowie_State_REU--Summer2022/README.md

 ## How view the paper, poster, and presentation:
 1. In order to view the full presentation, go to the folder `Our Presentation`
 2. The poster can be view by going to the poster image
-3. The paper can be view by
+3. The paper can be view going to the `Research Paper.pdf`

 ## This is the paper:
 <img src="" width="320">